-Many of our International students comment that they appreciate the teachers here because all of staff seem to care and have patience for them.
-Below are two examples of success from our International Program:
+Many of our International students comment that they appreciate the teachers here because all of the staff care and have patience.
+Below are examples of success from our International Program:

 (From The Cambridge Insider)